Jihong-Tang/RNA-pathway/miRNA-pathway/README.md

 # Step - 2: Ye Ding format data importing and transformation
 ## Step introduction
 After request Ye Ding lab to help fold the sequence data we created in the last step, we could get the folding result files for all the sequences.
 The folding result files are arranged to thouands of subfolders which named by the sequence names we provided and there is one `sample_1000.out` file in each subfolder.
-The `sample_1000.put` file stores the 1000 possible folding structure information for the given sequence and the Ye Ding format to annotate the pairing information could be shown as following:
+The `sample_1000.put` file stores the 1000 possible folding structure information for the given sequence and the Ye Ding format to annotate the pairing information could be shown as below.
+For each struture chunk, the first line stores the name, minimum free energy(MEF) and probability information.
 ```
 (i j k): helix formed by base pairs i-j, (i+1)-(j-1),...,(i+k-1)-(j-k+1)